ServiceNowDevProgram/code-snippets/Background Scripts/Custom Table Usage/readme.md

 This script provides a way of counting where any custom tables (u_) are used in the instance.

+**This script is not to be used to determine subscription and license usage.
+It is simply to determine how widespread the use of a custom table is in your instance to assist with tidying up unused tables.**

 Returns JSON object similar to the following:

 ```json